 Using the CI Pad as a navigation device in conjunction with CI Control is largely connected to the support the various navigation software has to offer.

-Regardless the expansion of the supported apps, our primary navigation software especially for adventure and offroad riding remains Locus Map.
+Regardless the expansion of the supported apps, we still recommend Locus Map as our favorite app for off-road and adventure style of riding.
 It is an incredibly capable app, which features a complete voice and on the screen turn-by-turn guidance and route calculation.

 The route calculation and guidance works on all “routable” roads.
 Unlike most navigation software, Locus Map is able to calculate routes and provide guidance also for (depending on the map source some or most) dirt roads and even tourist/bicycle trails.

 Where Locus Map really excels is adventure style navigation, i.e. making your own routes on the paved and unpaved roads and navigating the map when you feel like simply exploring the countryside.

 There is a whole site available on how the app works, so we will not repeat everything here, but rather refer you to the source.

 In cooperation with the Locus Map developer, full support for our CI Control was implemented in the Locus Map Pro app.
 That ensures there will be only few occasions you actually need to touch the screen during navigating and all the rest is taken care of by the CI Control from your handlebars.

 The CI Control supports a host of commands, which can be set to any of the available buttons on CI Control, such as: map panning, zooming, switching way-points, changing map source, tweaking settings, starting/stopping route recording, starting navigation to predefined way-point/POI and many others.

 Locus Map is originally developed for hiking and cycling, it features an excellent support for Geocaching, which means using the app for Motocaching will be a breeze.